lakejs/lake-docs/reference/index.md

 ## historySize

+The maximum length of the history.
+When this threshold is reached, the earliest item in the history will be removed.

 * Type: `number`
 * Default: `100`

-The maximum length of the history.
-When this threshold is reached, the earliest item in the history will be removed.
+Example:

 ```js
 new Editor({